edvanioFC/UniversidadeEC/README.md

 - `index.html`: The main HTML file containing the structure and content of the website.
 - `Paginas sobre, contato, blog, cursos, termos`: Where you find the related topics.
 - `css/style.css`: The CSS file for styling the website.
-- `js`: The JavaScript code for any interactive elements or functionality was used internally.
+- `js`: The JavaScript code for any interactive elements or functionality was used externally.
 - `imagens/`: A directory to store image files used in the project.
 - `icons/` : A directory to store all the icons used in the project.